 Welcome to New York Tech's School of Management, a leading institution accredited by AACSB, where we redefine business education for careers of the future.
-Situated in the heart of one of the world's most vibrant business hubs—New York City (as well as campuses on Long Island and Vancouver)—our school is dedicated to providing high-quality, career-advancing opportunities in an environment that thrives on global interests, innovation, technology, and entrepreneurship.
+Situated in the heart of one of the world's most vibrant business hubs—New York City, as well as our campus on Long Island—our school is dedicated to providing high-quality, career-advancing opportunities in an environment that thrives on global interests, innovation, technology, and entrepreneurship.

-The School of Management fulfills the institutional mission by offering career-oriented professional education, ensuring access to opportunity for all qualified students, and fostering research that has an impact on the local and global community.
+The School of Management delivers AI-focused business education designed to prepare students for the future of work in an intelligent, data-driven economy.
+Artificial intelligence is embedded throughout its programs, equipping students with the ability to apply AI tools, analytics, and emerging technologies to real business decision-making.
+Our school fulfills the institutional mission by offering career-oriented professional education, ensuring access to opportunity for all qualified students, and fostering research that has an impact on the local and global community.

 At New York Tech's School of Management, we believe in offering an education that goes beyond the conventional.
 Our programs are designed to be unique, innovative, and non-traditional, reflecting the dynamic nature of today's business landscape.
+We incorporate technology and artificial intelligence to strengthen critical thinking, problem-solving, and real-world decision making.
 We prioritize inclusivity and engagement, ensuring that every student feels valued and empowered to succeed.

 Central to our philosophy is the belief in experiential learning.
 We provide hands-on opportunities that allow students to apply their knowledge in real-world scenarios, preparing them for the challenges of tomorrow.
 Our approach is highly personalized, with faculty and staff dedicated to supporting each student's individual journey.